DecadeReverb/strainer-asp-dotnet/README.md

 Install-Package Fluorite.Strainer.AspNetCore
 ```

-## Usage
+## Usage in ASP.NET Core

 ### Add required services

-In `Startup` inject Strainer services specifying implementation of [`IStrainerProcessor`](https://gitlab.com/fluorite/strainer/blob/master/src/Strainer/Services/IStrainerProcessor.cs).
-For starters you can use default implementation - [`StrainerProcessor`](https://gitlab.com/fluorite/strainer/blob/master/src/Strainer/Services/StrainerProcessor.cs):
+In `Startup` inject Strainer services while specifying the implementation of [`IStrainerProcessor`](https://gitlab.com/fluorite/strainer/blob/master/src/Strainer/Services/IStrainerProcessor.cs).
+For starters, you can use the default implementation - [`StrainerProcessor`](https://gitlab.com/fluorite/strainer/blob/master/src/Strainer/Services/StrainerProcessor.cs).

 ```cs
 services.AddStrainer<StrainerProcessor>();
 ```

-Strainer can be configured, see available [options](#configure-strainer).
+While adding Strainer, you can configure it with available [options](#configure-strainer).

 ### Tell Strainer which properties to use

 Strainer will only sort/filter by properties that have applied [`[Strainer]`](https://gitlab.com/fluorite/strainer/blob/master/src/Strainer/Attributes/StrainerAttribute.cs) attribute on them.

-In order to mark a property as **filterable** apply the `[Strainer]` attribute:
+In order to mark a property as **filterable** apply the `[Strainer]` attribute with `CanFilter` property set to `true`:

 ```cs
 [Strainer(CanFilter = true)]
 public int Id { get; set; }
 ```

-and accordingly as **sortable**:
+Similarly **sortable** property:

 ```cs
 [Strainer(CanSort = true)]